According to the Centers for Disease Control and Prevention (CDC), roughly

 While there are multiple causes of lung cancer in nonsmokers, secondhand smoke and radon account for over 25 percent of these cases.

-Almost all cases of lung cancer in nonsmokers are non-small cell lung cancer, which has a 5-year survival rate of over 60 percent.
+Almost all cases of lung cancer in nonsmokers are non-small cell lung cancer, which has a 5-year survival rate of over 60 percent if the cancer hasn’t spread to other tissues.

 In this article, we will discuss what you need to know about lung cancer in nonsmokers, including symptoms, diagnosis, treatment, and more.